[Log in / Register]

 The first thing we have to do is declare the functions that we want to highlight for TESH

 to highlight them.
-What we're going to do is open up Notepad.exe or anything other simple
+What we're going to do is open up Notepad.exe or any other simple

 I'm going to assume that we want highlighting for TimerUtils by Vexorian.